JasonLin43212/Git-Kermmit/README.md

 - datetime

 Of these, flask, passlib, and wheel are the only ones not installed automatically when you install python3.
 This team requested the use of passlib and datetime for this project.
 Datetime is used to fetch the user's current date and time ([link](https://docs.python.org/3/library/datetime.html) to primary documentation).
-This information is used to display when stories were last edited.
-Passlib is used to more securely store passwords in our database ([link](https://passlib.readthedocs.io/en/stable/) to primary documentation).
+This information is used to display when stories were last edited, a feature which we thought was pretty nifty.
+Passlib is used to store passwords more securely  in our database by using the imported hashing method([link](https://passlib.readthedocs.io/en/stable/) to primary documentation).

 __NOTE:__ Activate your virtual enviornment before installing this!